 • Go slow to go fast — be deliberate in your design and construction

-Below we discuss these ideas in more detail and how they can help owners deliver a terminal that benefits the airport, airlines and perhaps most importantly, your passengers:
+Below we discuss these ideas in more detail and how they can help owners deliver a terminal that benefits the airport, airlines and perhaps most importantly, your passengers.

 Create a strong vision.
-A strong vision and functional organization from the beginning helps owners, users, contractors and stakeholders maintain focus and consensus over the project’s life.
+Having a strong vision and functional organization from the beginning helps owners, users, contractors and stakeholders maintain focus and consensus over the project’s life.
 With this, we mean that at the outset of the design processes, the design team, client and stakeholders come to a broad agreement of the elements the team and project must accomplish to be successful.
 We call them Conditions of Satisfaction (CoS).
 If you can achieve this, everyone wins.

 As the design proceeds, passenger forecasts, facility requirements, budget, schedule and overall configuration are followed by detailed design development, and finally the challenges of project delivery and making the design real.
 As a result of this information, the established conditions of satisfaction often change.
 Projects that are designed with an affordable, right-sized and flexible vision in mind will enable the team to pivot and absorb these changes to realize success.